HEADINGTON, OXFORD

 • Clays Close: After local field spelt Great & Little Clay Close in 1840

-• Jessops Close: After local field
+• Jessops Close: Named after a local field on Boults Farm

 • Ponds Lane: Named after the ponds which used to surround the church, and the streams which ran along the sides of this lane

-Unknown origin:
+Unknown origin

 • Beechey Avenue